-Early this year, garment workers top global brands in Bangladesh made headlines after clashing with police in a weeks-long strike over low wages.Two years ago, laborers in a factory for Zara affixed tags to the Spanish fast fashion giant’s garments, after they claimed that the retail titan failed to properly compensate them for their labor.
+Last year, individuals working in garment factories in Bangladesh that supply top global brands made headlines after clashing with police in a weeks-long strike over low wages.Before that, laborers in a factory tied to Zara affixed tags to the Spanish fast fashion giant’s garments, after they claimed that the retail titan failed to properly compensate them for their labor.
 The news came roughly 6 months after 500 garment workers in Mynamar took part in a massive strike, demanding that their employers observe Thingyan, one of the largest and most widely celebrated holidays in the country, and on the heels of employees at Topshop’s Leeds distribution center refusing to work earlier in protest of the “meager wages and exploitative contracts” utilized by the British fast fashion giant.

 Meanwhile, higher up the fashion totem pole, luxury and high fashion brands have not been immune to unrest.
 In March 2018, Marc Jacobs, Coach, and Michael Kors came under fire after as many as 100 laborers in one of their suppliers’ factories went on a “major strike to protest alleged sub-standard and illegal working conditions,” according to NGO China Labor Watch.
 As WWD reported at the time, “Guangzhou Panyu Shimen Handbag Ltd. Co, a South Korean-owned factory, has been accused of failing to pay its workers a salary in line with local laws – its workers have gone on strike over back pay owed and are campaigning to receive a monthly base salary of 3,500 renminbi ($553) during production-low seasons.”